JLuGithub/LUSTR/README.md

 		    --down/-d <value>	    Maximum length of periodic Smith-Waterman extension of repeats towards 3' end of reads A setting of read length is recommended considering sequencing errors (Default = 150)
-		    --kratio <value>	    Threshold of repeat ratio to read length (0~1) to initiate search for potential repeat units by k-mer method
+		    --kratio <value>	    Threshold of repeat ratio to read length (0 to 1) to initiate search for potential repeat units by k-mer method
 					                    The k-mer search will cost big running time.
 Apply it when the STR list is small and a deep realignment is required
                               To apply, a setting = 0.8-2*(minimum mapping length)/readlength is recommended (Default = 0.4, but will be disabled if neither --kratio nor --kcandi is present)